abarton5/OntologyInfo/README.md

 ### Running with Docker

-A prebuilt docker image is availiable and can be ran with:
+A prebuilt docker image is available and can be ran with:

 ```
 docker run bartona029/python_ontology:alpine